 For artists, the exhibition is completely free and there are no fees involved for artists whose works are chosen for display.
 ColourSpace will look after the installation, insurance, display, and promotion of your artwork, and all your works will be displayed for sale, with ColourSpace handling all sales enquiries with a flat commission rate of 25% (i.e. you receive 75%).
 The only catch is that any works on display will need to remain on display for the full period of the 3 month exhibition.

-As this is a pilot program established in partnership with Liverpool Hospital, there will unfortunately not be any royalties offered for works chosen for this Exhibition Program.
+These exhibition programs are established with Hospitals on a pilot basis, which means royalties may not be offered for works chosen for these Exhibition Programs as per ColourSpace’s regular operating models.
 However, this is not our long term vision.
-Our goal with this pilot is to work closely with Liverpool Hospital and other stakeholders in our network to secure additional funding to support additional exhibition programs both at Liverpool Hospital, as well as other Hospitals around Australia.
-Should we be successful in this, our vision is to pay artists to exhibit your works.
+Our goal is to work closely with all stakeholders in our network to secure additional funding to support additional exhibition programs at Hospitals around Australia.
+Where we are successful in this, our vision is to pay artists to exhibit your works.

 To be eligible for this program, you must be based in or around Sydney for at least half of the year, with artworks available for delivery or collection locally.
-There isn’t a hard perimeter per se (at minimum you have to be within NSW), however if you do live a little further afield, please note you will need to arrange for delivery of your works
+There isn’t a hard perimeter per se on locality, though at minimum you have to be within NSW.
+All chosen artists will be asked to drop off artworks at Casula Powerhouse Arts Centre.

-Employees of Liverpool Hospital are eligible to be part of this program, and we welcome your submissions.
+Employees of both Liverpool and Bankstown-Lidcombe Hospitals are eligible to be part of this program, and we welcome your submissions.

 For artists further afield, whilst we unfortunately can’t accept your applications at this stage, please do sign up to our newsletter or follow us @colourspaceau, as we will be looking to roll out this program to other hospitals around Australia in the future.